 The perceived and actual safety of pedestrians and cyclists in our region affects the use of these active modes (Figure 7).
-In a 2004 Greater Wellington perceptions survey10, respondents who resided in Wellington City felt the "safest" while walking (78% felt safe).
-Other Territorial
+In a 2004 Greater Wellington perceptions survey, respondents who resided in Wellington City felt the "safest" while walking (78% felt safe).
+Other Territorial Authority (TA) areas ranged from 70% down to 51% of respondents feeling safe.
+In the same survey, only 23% of respondents throughout the region felt "safe" when cycling.
+Providing lighting and open streetscapes and increasing pedestrian and cyclist numbers (eyes on the street) can positively affect the perception of personal security.

-9 Land Transport NZ, 2006, Wellington Regional Road Safety report 2001 - 2005.
+&lt;sup>9 Land Transport NZ, 2006, Wellington Regional Road Safety report 2001 - 2005.

-$^{^{10}}$ NRB GWRC, May/June 2004, Transport Perceptions Survey.
+&lt;sup>10 NRB GWRC, May/June 2004, Transport Perceptions Survey.